 #GirlsTakeover is an initial step on a long road to change but it also shows that the girls’ rights movement is gaining momentum.

-The Global Girls’ Summit 2018 will be held on 10 October in Brussels, this year’s global capital for the #GirlsTakeover action.
-The city hosted the first in a series of annual summits supporting girls’ leadership after last year’s event in Paris.
+The Global Girls’ Summit 2018 will be held on 10 October in Brussels, this year’s global capital city for #GirlsTakeover action.
+It is the second in a series of annual summits supporting girls’ leadership after last year’s event in Paris.

 With an unprecedented amount of action taking place all over the world, the International Day of the Girl is the perfect opportunity to show your support for girls’ rights.